 Central Oregon grocers

-Three employee-owned grocery stores in Central Oregon have launched their annual Food for February fundraiser in December, matching customer donations dollar-for-dollar up to $32,500 to support local food banks during a critical time of year.
+Three employee-owned grocery stores in Central Oregon have launched their annual Food for February fundraiser, matching customer donations dollar-for-dollar up to $32,500 to support local food banks during a critical time of year.

-Newport Avenue Market, Oliver Lemon’s and Ollie’s Kitchen are collecting donations at checkout throughout December to benefit Family Kitchen and Sisters Kiwanis Food Bank.
-The organizations serve those facing food insecurity in Bend, Redmond, Terrebonne and Sisters.
+Newport Avenue Market, Oliver Lemon’s and Ollie’s Kitchen are collecting donations at checkout throughout December to benefit Family Kitchen and Sisters Kiwanis Food Bank, which serve Bend, Redmond, Terrebonne and Sisters.

-The matching program doubles the impact of customer contributions, with funds going to nonprofits that purchase fresh produce, meat and other essentials at wholesale prices to maximize their reach.
+The program doubles the impact of customer contributions, with funds going to nonprofits that buy fresh produce, meat and other essentials at wholesale prices to maximize their reach.

-The December fundraising window strategically addresses a critical gap in food bank resources.
-February historically ranks as one of the hardest months for food-insecure families as charitable donations typically decline after the holiday season, leaving food banks struggling to meet demand when need remains high.
+The December fundraising window addresses a critical gap in food bank resources.
+February historically ranks as one of the most difficult months for food-insecure families as charitable donations typically decline after the holiday season.

 Rising food and housing costs have intensified pressure on food assistance organizations.
 Visits to food assistance sites increased by 25 percent last year across the region.
 In Oregon, nearly 1 in 8 residents faces hunger, underscoring the ongoing need for community support.